aws-samples/aws-nitro-enclaves-workshop/workshop/content/getting-started/self-paced/cloud9.en.md

 1. Select all three capabilities and click _Create stack_.
 {{% notice warning %}}
-This CloudFormation stack will create AWS resources and you may incur additional charges if these resources are left in your AWS account.
+This CloudFormation stack will create AWS resources, and you may incur additional charges if these resources are left in your AWS account.
-Please refer to cleanup procedures of the workshop and review all the resources created.
+Please refer to the cleanup procedures of the workshop and review all the resources created.
 {{% /notice %}}
 ![Review](/images/cloud9-4-review.png?featherlight=false)

-1. This is a good time to stretch your legs, while the stack is created and reaches `CREATE_COMPLETE`.
+1. This is an excellent time to stretch your legs while the stack is created and reaches `CREATE_COMPLETE`.
 This takes about 5 minutes.

 1. Navigate to the AWS Cloud9 console to view and open your environment IDE.